astromitts/django-session-manager/README.md

 registration flow that looks like:
 	1) Submit your email address
 	2) Back-end creates and saves a User object for that email
-	3) Back-end sends an email to given email address containing a valid registration token embedded in a link
+	3) Back-end sends an email* to given email address containing a valid registration token embedded in a link
 	4) User clicks the link
 	5) Back-end validates link - if valid, presents registration form
 	6) User completes registration form is allowed to log in

+\*The template for this email is in templates/session_manager/emails

 For development and testing purposes, there is an EmailLog model which you can use to bypass sending actual emails and just check